wasmvision/wasmvision/ARCHITECTURE.md

 ### Engine

 The wasmVision engine.
+Includes some platform capabilities such as MJPEG streaming and saving to files.

 ### Capture

-This is how wasmVision can capture or import images or video to be processed,
+This is how wasmVision can capture or import images or video to be processed.

 ### Devices

-Specific hardware or software devices that capture images or video,
+Specific hardware or software devices that capture images or video.
+Currently supported devices are a connected camera or a file input.

 ### Runtime

-The WebAssembly runtime engine, currently Wazero.
+The wasmVision runtime consists of the WebAssembly runtime engine (currently Wazero) and the wasmVision host platform API functions such as logging and configuration.

 ### Processors

 The wasmCV image processing modules that are used by wasmVision.
-See [processors](./processors/) directory.
+See [processors directory](./processors/).

 ### OpenCV

 The computer vision processing capabilities implemented using OpenCV/GoCV.
+Take a look at the [`cv` directory](./cv/) for the code for this integration.